gerbklee/PongAI/README.md

 # PongAI
 Credit for Basis of QLearning Framework to: https://github.com/python-engineer/snake-ai-pytorch
 (I changed Network Architecture and Fitted the logic to Pong.
-This was a great starting Point.)
+This was a great starting Point but has changed quiet a bit.)

 Credit for Pong Basis to: https://github.com/clear-code-projects/Pong_in_Pygame
 (I rewrote the Code so its Object Oriented and added the Rule Based Opponent.)